wasimusu/python_project/readme.md

 It contains the following:
 1. Setting up a python package
-2. unittest for testing the project libraries
+2. tests for unittest and integration testing
 3. TravisCI for continuous integration
 4. Generating documentation locally and on readthedocs.org built using Sphinx and Doxygen
 5. Packaging the library for distribution on PyPi